Official Government Website

 Invoice Process

 For projects awarded before 2021, continue invoicing using the online processes.
-Use the Federal Grant Invoicing and State Grant Invoicing links in the Resources box at the bottom of this webpage.
+Use the Federal Grant Invoicing and State Grant Invoicing links in the Resources box at the bottom of this web page.

-For Projects awarded after 2021, see the Invoice and Final Reporting Assistance for Grant Recipients link in the Resources box at the bottom of this webpage.
+For projects awarded after 2021, see the Invoice and Final Reporting Assistance for Grant Recipients link in the Resources box at the bottom of this web page.

-Please submit all invoicing materials to NPSGrants@deq.idaho.gov.
+Submit all invoicing materials to NPSGrants@deq.idaho.gov.

 Application process video